Seteco/Somorrostro/Linux-console-tools-report-misleading-CPU-utilization.md

 So, surprise!
 It is 2016, Linux exists for 25 years and netdata is the first tool (I found) that does this properly...

+(to calm you down, I changed the title.
+Keep in mind though that your favorite console tools are simply lying to you).

 ## let's see what netdata reports

 First, let's check the total CPU utilization of the system: